mrkkrp/markkarpov.com/tutorial/th.md

 ## Lifting Haskell values into TH expressions

 So far we have been constructing expressions manually or by using quotation.
-What about getting an expression that “re-constructs” a value we already have?
-This could be useful to deliver values generated in the `Q` monad to the outside world.
+What about getting an expression that “reconstructs” a value we already have?
+This could be useful for delivering values generated in the `Q` monad to the outside world.

 The solution comes naturally in the form of the [`Lift`][lift] type class: